ands/pixel/README.md

         --hide_text                     Hide the overlay text.
         --show_ip_instead_of_hostname   Show IPv4 of interface with default-gateway on overlay.
         --show_custom_ip <IP>           Show specific IP instead of hostname.
+        --screenshot_interval <s>       Take screenshot every s seconds to png files in pixelflut dir.
+        --screenshot_use_bmp            Use bmp instead of png because of speed.
 ```

 ## Start Server locally